Tiny Maxwell

-Robert Wallace "Tiny" Maxwell (September 7, 1884 – June 30, 1922) was a professional football player and referee.
+Robert Wallace "Tiny" Maxwell (September 7, 1884 – June 30, 1922) was an American professional football player and referee.
 He was also a sports editor with the Philadelphia Public Ledger.

 Biography

 Early life

 Maxwell was born in Chicago on September 7, 1884.
 He is known to have had a sister named Katerine Doust at the time of his death.
 Maxwell began his athletic career at Englewood High School.
 There he excelled in football and track and field.
 He also played the mandolin and was a student actor in the school's Shakespearean plays.

 College

 Before playing professional football, Maxwell played at the college level while attending the University of Chicago.
 He played for the Maroons in 1902, under coach Amos Alonzo Stagg, who recruited Maxwell for his size and style of play.
 Maxwell weighed 240 pounds, in an era when the average offensive lineman weighed under 200 pounds.
 Maxwell's struggle with a speech impediment made his physical presence less intimidating and in fact increased his popularity.
 He played guard for the Maroons in 1902 and 1903.
 He also competed for the school as a boxer and in track and field, later set the school's record in the hammer throw.
 On July 4, 1904, Maxwell set the school's shot put record, when he recorded a 42'9" throw.